-For the prevention, control and reduction of pollution from land and marine-based sources, RAC-IMA would seek to establish demonstration projects for select countries aimed at assessing pollution levels and the employ of innovative technologies, tools and mechanisms leading to progressive pollution reduction and impact on the environment.
-These demonstration projects would be chosen from select countries based on previous environment assessments from SOCAR (UNEP CEP, 2019) and the recent Nutrient Pollution Reduction Strategy and Action Plan Project that warrants reduced pollution of the coastal and marine environment.
+For the prevention, control and reduction of pollution from land and marine-based sources, RAC-IMA would seek to establish demonstration projects for select countries aimed at assessing pollution levels and to implement innovative technologies, tools and mechanisms leading to progressive pollution reduction and impact on the environment.
+These demonstration projects would be chosen from select countries based on previous environment assessments from SOCAR (UNEP CEP, 2019) and the Regional Nutrient Pollution Reduction Strategy and Action Plan 2021 that warrants reduced pollution to the coastal and marine environment.
 This will support Contracting Parties in meeting their obligations specifically under the LBS Protocol.